 - Titus 2:11 – God’s grace brings salvation to all men.

-- 2 Chronicles 36:15-16 – God repeatedly reaches out to Israel, but they rejected and then faced God’s wrath.
+- 2 Chronicles 36:15-16 – God repeatedly reaches out to Israel, but they reject and then face God’s wrath.

 - Luke 7:30 – The Pharisees rejected God’s purpose for themselves.

-- Isaiah 66:4 – God calls, but they did not answer.
+- Isaiah 66:4 – God calls, but they do not answer.
 His call is resistible.

 - Acts 7:51 – Stephen accuses the religious leaders of resisting God.